 - a.
+On the front page of this website

+- b.
+Parent Square

-On the front page of this website - b.
-By email to those who sign up for the News Subscription - c.
-By phone to all parents that did not "opt out" - d.
-On the district's official Facebook page - e.
-On Twitter @TVCSDTech
+- c.
+By phone to all parents that did not "opt out"

+- d.
+On the district's official Facebook page

+- e.
+On Twitter @TVCSDTech and Spectrum News

 Alerts will also be broadcast on these radio stations: